core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

-IANA is requested to assign CoAP Content-Format ID for the DNS message media type in the "CoAP Content-Formats" sub-registry, within the "CoRE Parameters" registry {{!RFC7252}}, corresponding to the "application/dns-message" media type from the "Media Types" registry:
+IANA is requested to assign CoAP Content-Format ID for the DNS message media type in the "CoAP Content-Formats" sub-registry, within the "CoRE Parameters" registry {{-coap}}, corresponding to the "application/dns-message" media type from the "Media Types" registry:

 Media-Type: application/dns-message